-- designers.
-Coursework accounts for 60% of the mark. - The 'Externally Set Assignment' is a broad-based thematic 'starting point' set by the exam board, part of which is sat under exam conditions.
+- The 'Personal Portfolio' is designed to give students the opportunity to comprehensively experience a wide range of designers.
+Coursework accounts for 60% of the mark. - under exam conditions.
 This accounts for the remaining 40% of the mark.

 Students have opportunities to visit national galleries and collections to enable the research and the collection of source material.
 Outside of lessons the department has extensive opening hours for students to attend development and enrichment sessions.
 The Lewis Gallery has a programme of exhibitions and visiting speakers which are accessible as source material for coursework projects.